renpy/renpy/sphinx/source/config.rst

     This is a callback that is called when Ren'Py enteres a new context, such as a menu context.

+.. var:: config.context_copy_remove_screens = [ 'notify' ]

+    Contains a list of screens that are removed when a context is copied for rollback or saving.

 .. var:: config.debug = False

     Enables debugging functionality (mostly by turning some missing